lucaslafere/nttdata-challenge-client/README.md

 npm run start
 ```

-:stop_sign: Don't forget to follow the steps mentioned above with the back-end [repository](https://github.com/lucaslafere/nttdata-challenge-server) if you want to run the API locally.
+## :stop_sign: Don't forget to follow the steps mentioned above with the back-end [repository](https://github.com/lucaslafere/nttdata-challenge-server) to run the API locally, so you can get the full experience.